By: Tim Gilliam

 Protecting Your Ipe Deck

 Being a relatively newer wood type used for decking, Ipe has a plethora of fastening systems.
 Many of these systems are not as well designed as others and problems may arise.
 We are experienced with all types of fastening systems and can help correct boards that may be loose or fastened incorrectly.
-We can also replace severely cupped or checked boards with new.
+We can also replace severely cupped or checked boards.

 - What is the best way to protect an ipe deck?

 - Why does my ipe deck have water stains?

 - Will pool water damage my ipe deck?

 - How often should I maintain my ipe deck?